 One World Trade Center, formerly the Freedom Tower, under construction.
 When done, it will be 1,368 from ground to roof.
 They might have already completed it to that height in this photo; I am at 1,100 feet.

-Mid-town Manhattan featuring the USS Intrepid aircraft carrier museum, with the Concorde on its deck.
+Mid-town Manhattan featuring the USS Intrepid aircraft carrier museum, with the Concorde supersonic airliner next to it.
+The Concorde is the white, triangular shaped object next to the white bubble, center dock.

-After clearing the VFR corridor to the south we turn west and proceed to N40, Sky Manor Airport, for lunch.
+After clearing the area to the south we turn west and proceed to N40, Sky Manor Airport, for lunch.
 GA is alive and well during the weekend at Sky Manor.
+My plane is to the right, facing away.

 A beautiful Comanche 250 parked beside us.
 The Comanche was Piper’s flagship airplane in the 1960s and offers excellent performance and bang for the buck in a used airplane.